arikkfir/greenstar/CONTRIBUTING.md

 This target sets up a local Kubernetes cluster using `kind`, and installs the following components in it:

+- Creates a local `kind` cluster
-- Kubernetes Gateway API CRDs
+- Installs the Kubernetes Gateway API CRDs
-- Traefik Ingress Controller & Gateway API implementation
+- Installs Traefik as the Ingress Controller & Gateway API implementation

-- Observability stack:
+### What does `setup-observability` do?

+This task adds observability stack into your local cluster:

 - Metrics Server
 - Kube State Metrics
 - Node Exporter
 - Prometheus
 - Alertmanager
 - Jaeger Server
 - Grafana

 ## Developing